brenton-leighton/multiple-cursors.nvim/README.md

 A multiple cursors plugin for Neovim that works the way multiple cursors work in other editors (such as Visual Studio Code or JetBrains IDEs).
 I.e. create extra cursors and then use Neovim as you normally would.

-Multiple cursors is a way of making edits at multiple positions, that's easier, faster, and/or more versatile than other methods available in Neovim (e.g. visual block mode or macros).
+Multiple cursors is a way of making edits at multiple positions, that's easier, faster, and/or more versatile than other methods available in Neovim (e.g. visual block mode, the repeat command, or macros).
+Cursors can be added with an up or down keyboard movement, a mouse click, or by finding matches to the word currently under the cursor.

+This plugin also has the ability to do "split pasting": if the number of lines of paste text matches the number of cursors, each line will be inserted at each cursor.
+This is only implmented for pasting, and not the put commands.

+The plugin works by overriding key mappings while multiple cursors are active.
+Any user defined key mappings will need to be added to the [custom_key_maps](#custom_key_maps) table to be used with multiple cursors.
+See the [Plugin compatibility](#plugin-compatibility) section for examples of how to work with specific plugins.

 ## Demos